 You can try to avoid catching it by taking precautions such as:

-Make sure you have anti-diarrhoea medication in your travel first aid kit particularly if you are traveling to more rural locations.
+Make sure you have anti-diarrhea medication in your travel first aid kit particularly if you are traveling to more rural locations.

 If you are entering Sri Lanka from any country which has Yellow Fever or Cholera present, you will need to present proof of vaccination.